Playing in Co-op Canadian Open ‘means everything’ to Sturmay

 “This year is kind of the same thing for us.
 We’re just trying to grow on what we’ve already achieved and just looking to peak at the right time really.”

-The highlight of last season for Team Sturmay was representing Alberta on home ice at the Scotties Tournament of Hearts in Calgary.
-Sturmay, who had a breakout performance finishing fourth, has had time to reflect on what the experience meant to her.
+The highlight of last season for Team Sturmay was representing Alberta on home ice at the Scotties Tournament of Hearts in Calgary and finishing fourth.

 The jump in the rankings meant Team Sturmay got out to a much different start this season from not even being in the Tier 2 of the HearingLife Tour Challenge to receiving an invitation to compete in the Tier 1 division.